-CSS 497: Cooperative Education consists of a final project that further enhances and exemplifies the experience at the University of Washington, Bothell.
-The following series of steps need to be completed to satisfy the Cooperative Education requirement of the Computing & Software Systems Program.
+CSS 497: Capstone consists of a final project that further enhances and exemplifies the experience at the University of Washington, Bothell.
+The following series of steps need to be completed to satisfy the Capstone requirement of the Computing & Software Systems Program.

 Are You Eligible to Enroll into CSS 497?